You’ve chosen your new pup and now you have a few weeks to prepare for their homecoming, what do you do?!?

 – A crate with two doors makes some tasks like putting in food or water if needed much easier.

-2. Food.
-We’ll give you a pound or so of starter food Purina ONE found at chewy.com (best price we’ve found in the Twin Cities metro), Menards, Fleet Farm, Walmart, Petco, etc but you can feel free to transition to whatever food you choose.
+Food.
+We’ll give you a pound or so of starter food Purina Pro Plan Performance 30/20 (Salmon & Rice) found at Amazon.com (best price we’ve found in the Twin Cities metro), Fleet Farm, Walmart, Petco, etc but you can feel free to transition to whatever food you choose.
 A general rule of thumb is a 7 day transition:

 With our mommies, for instance, we combined crate training and housetraining into one ‘power week’ or so.
 If they weren’t out playing with us they’d be in their crate.
 We take them out when they come out of the crate, and before they go back in.
 We also look for the tell-tale, whining, or sniffing in circles while we’re playing with them and bring them out immediately.